alfarom256/MinifilterResearch/Write-up.md

 * Jonas

 ### 0.3 Setup
-My testing and development setup was original Windows 10 1809, though after a lovely VMWare crash which led me to lose my VM, I have since re-performed my research on the Microsoft-provided Windows 11 Enterprise Hyper-V evaluation image.
+Testing was performed on the Windows 11 Enterprise Evaluation VM on Hyper-V with VBS and HVCI disabled.

 ## 1.0 - What is a file system mini filter
 https://docs.microsoft.com/en-us/windows-hardware/drivers/ifs/about-file-system-filter-drivers